AndersDeath/diary2/000-current.md

 # 21 Februar - Mittwoch - Berlin - 519 Tag der Einwanderung

 I overslept today.
 The night was hard for some reasons.
 It's sad.
 But in general the day was nice.
 I had a call with some comapny.
 It was absolutely dry and usual.
 I didn't get something new.
 Tomorrow I am going to be more concentraited because I need to fix much more things.
 At the same time I feel good.
 My mental condition became better.
-Me and Ksusha went for a dinner to vietnamise restaraunt.
+Me and Ksusha went for a dinner to vietnamise restaraunt and had a good time.